top of page

 Old Las Palmas and Movie Colony sit on the north end of the city and contain some of the most significant mid-century residential architecture.
 Hotels and estates in this area tend toward historic property rentals and full-buyout experiences, quieter and more removed from the downtown activity.
 The Palm Springs Air Museum is an easy eight-minute drive from Old Las Palmas properties.

 Warm Sands, in South Palm Springs, is the city's established adults-only district.
 The Muse Hotel Palm Springs is located here, and the neighborhood's character reflects that positioning: smaller properties, private courtyards, less foot traffic from day visitors.
 Downtown is roughly a five-minute drive, and the Indian Canyons trailheads are about ten minutes south.
 It is the right base if you want a genuinely private pool experience rather than a resort-style pool deck with 80 strangers.
+For guidance on navigating the Palm Springs hotel map, the neighborhood breakdown there is especially useful.
+You can also explore the ultimate guide to hotels in Palm Springs by neighborhood for a comprehensive comparison.

 One practical note most visitors miss: South Palm Springs sits slightly closer to Palm Springs International Airport than the downtown corridor does.
 Guests at The Muse Hotel are about eleven minutes from the airport, which matters on checkout morning when you're weighing whether to squeeze in one more poolside hour.